 - This barbell is rated at 1,000 pounds, allowing you to really load heavy for your lifts.

-- The Sabre comes in two different sizes, and you can choose either regular or black zinc.
+- The Sabre comes in two different sizes (15kg and 20kg) with either a regular or black zinc coating.

 The REP Fitness Sabre Barbell is a multi-purpose barbell that comes in two sizes with the option for both center knurling and a black zinc finish.
 The bronze bushings allow for use during CrossFit and Olympic style lifts, in addition to traditional lifts.